 Storytelling is a crucial part of connecting with your customers.
-What better way to do that then by putting together a well thought out presentation that covers all your main points visually?
+What better way to do that than by putting together a well-thought-out presentation that covers all your main points visually?

 Content marketing is now done in a variety of ways including whitepapers, ebooks, and blogs but the option of putting together a presentation is frequently overlooked.
 The value of Content marketing is clear.
 According to a survey on Yahoo Finance, companies are now using content marketing to drive sales (88%), grow customer referrals (83%), and build a customer base (75%).

-Since a picture is worth a thousand words, instead of writing up a several thousand word post, it can be another great channel to leverage a presentation as additional asset to get your messaging across.
-Making a great presentation requires work, time and effort but the results can be excellent when done properly.
+Since a picture is worth a thousand words, instead of writing up several thousand-word posts, it can be another great channel to leverage a presentation as an additional asset to get your message across.
+Making a great presentation requires work, strategy, time and effort but the results can be excellent when done properly.
 Here are several things to keep in mind when creating your presentation:

 1. Know Your Audience

 When you are creating a presentation it’s important that you frame things in such a way that it relates to your target demographic – not just you.
 It’s easy to fall into a bubble and see things the way you think they are, rather than how they really are, or how someone might see them who isn’t immersed in your industry.

 It’s important to remember that when a presentation has been posted online you don’t control when people decide to stop clicking through to the next slide, unlike a presentation you give where your audience is generally somewhat captive.
 This is why it’s important to segment the slide at the right spot otherwise you may lose your reader entirely.
 Think about the natural flow and keep the reader continuing through with seamless transitions.